Tivat: Geography

 Tivat is located in the central part of the Bay of Kotor (Boka Kotorska, or simply "Boka"), south of mount Vrmac.
 The municipality lies mostly south of the town, and has an exit to open sea at the tourist location Pržno inlet near Radovići village to the south.
 Its central part, where Tivat Airport is located, lies in fertile Grbalj valley.
 The airport is located near the isthmus of Luštica peninsula, which belongs to the municipality of Herceg Novi for the most part.

 Tivat has about 14,000 inhabitants.
 It is 19 km away from Herceg Novi, 10 km away from Kotor, 23 km away from Budva, 80 km from Dubrovnik and 90 km from Podgorica.
 Geomorphologically, Tivat is composed of three areas.
 The first is the hills and peaks of Vrmac, Velji Vrh (710 m) and Popova glava (584 m).
 Water activity formed capes Seljanovo, Pakovo and Račica.
 The second area is Tivat field, flattened by water activity.
 The third area is Krtoli with islands – Island of Flowers, St. Marko, and Lady of Mercy which is bordered by Novski bay on the north-west and Grbalj area on the south-east.

-Population

-Tivat is the administrative centre of Tivat municipality, which has a population of 14,031 and the town itself has a population of 9,367 (2011).

-In 1981 the municipality had a population of 9,315: